 TDD (800) 537-7697

 Future Changes to this Notice.
 CareConnect may change the terms of this Notice at any time.
 If we change the terms of this Notice, the new terms will apply to all of your PHI, whether created or received by CareConnect before or after the date on which the Notice is changed.
 We will notify you of any material changes to this Notice by posting the change or the revised Notice on our CareConnect website and by mailing a copy to you.
-The current Notice will always be posted on the CareConnect website, CareConnect.com.
-If you would like additional information or want a copy of the Notice, please contact the CareConnect Customer Service Department at (855) 706-7545.
+The current Notice will always be posted on our website at CareConnect.com.
+If you would like additional information or want a copy of the Notice, please contact Member Services at 855-706-7545.

 FINANCIAL INFORMATION PRIVACY NOTICE

 We are also committed to maintaining the confidentiality of your nonpublic personal financial information.

 Depending upon the product or service you have with us, we may collect nonpublic personal financial information about you from the following sources:

 - Information we receive from you on applications and other forms, such as name, address, age, medical information and social security number;

 - Information about your transactions with us, our affiliates or others, such as premium payment and claims history;and